 The discovery of gold perhaps cannot be unambiguously called the origin of capital, nevertheless gold itself represents the capital’s eternal attack on women and their bodies.

-Sex – boxes in La Pampa mine in Madre de Dios, Peru, photography Marco Garro
+Sex – boxes in La Pampa mine in Madre de Dios, Peru, photo by Marco Garro

 Women’s exploitation follows gold extraction from its very ores.
 Gold is literally and metaphorically a symbol of the umbilical connection between capitalism and patriarchy.
 Physical, brutal abuse of women in the illegal mines of Madre de Dios is obviously directly related to the patriarchal control over a female body as well as to their social status and class.
 Capital and patriarchy combine to exacerbate the oppression of women.